saurabhchoudhury/architecture-center/docs/guide/pillars.md

 Next, look at these design patterns and anti-patterns:

-- [Design patterns for scalability and performance]
+- [Design patterns for scalability and performance][scalability-patterns]
 - Performance anti-patterns

 The following articles describe best practices that can improve scalability: